An SO(3)-monopole cobordism formula relating Donaldson and Seiberg-Witten invariants: Instanton obstruction pseudo-bundle

-As is now standard, to control the overlap of the images of the splicing maps $\varphi_{\ft,\fs,\sP}$ and $\varphi_{\ft,\fs,\sP'}$, we introduce a space of overlap data and overlap maps.
-Analogously to the definition of the overlap space $\Gl(\ft,\fs,\sP,[\sP'])$ in \eqref{eq:OverlapGluingDataSpace}, we define
+Following the method of previous sections, to parameterize the overlap of the images of the splicing maps $\varphi_{\ft,\fs,\sP}$ and $\varphi_{\ft,\fs,\sP'}$, we introduce a space of overlap data and overlap maps.
+By analogy with the definition of the overlap space $\bar\Gl(\ft,\fs,\sP,[\sP'])$ in \eqref{eq:OverlapGluingDataSpace}, we define

 by